Surgeon24/SpaceInvaders/docs/README.md

 Testing with coverage shows us solid results, but not perfect.
 Mostly because there are many primitive getters and setters that weren't tested, as well as constructors, music libraries that are difficult to test.
+Tests were implemented using Junit and Mockito frameworks.
 ![Test coverage](/docs/images/testResults.png "Test with coverage")